 Free Leaf Mulch & Wood Chips

 Wake Forest's Public Works Department can provide leaf mulch or wood chips to residents.
-To request the delivery of leaf mulch or wood chips, contact Betty Pearce at (919) 435-9570.
+To request the delivery of wood chips or leaf mulch, please fill out a mulch request form.
 Each delivery is approximately 20 cubic yards.
 Leaf mulch is available from October through March.
 Wood chips are similar in size to bark mulch, consist of a mixture of oak, cedar and pine and are available year-round.

 Proper pruning involves cuts A (first), B (second), and C (third) made outside the branch bark ridge and branch collar.
 This technique reduces the possibility of tearing the bark, especially with larger limbs, and ensures that the wound will heal as quickly as possible.
 Be sure to use sharp tools and to disinfect the tools in a mild bleach solution between cuts if any diseases may be present.